wp-plugins/notely/readme.txt

 Contributors: mikeyott
 Tags: notes, side notes, sidenotes, memo, post notes, page notes Requires at least: 2.9.2
-Tested up to: 4.1
+Tested up to: 4.2.2
 Stable tag: trunk

-Adds a new metabox into the posts and pages Admin sidebar for making notes.
+Adds a new metabox into the admin sidebar on Posts, Pages and WooCommerce Products (if activated) for making notes.

 == Description ==

-Sometimes you might want to make some notes against a page or a post, this plugin simply allows that.
-By default notes are only visible in the right sidebar when editing a page or post, but you can also show notes on the front end (see the readme file).
+For when you might want to make notes on a post, page or product in Wordpress admin, this plug-in simply allows that.

 == Installation ==